Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/targets_and_sensitive_sites/README.rst

 Targets from the 2011 Piezometric Survey
 ------------------------------------------

-The 2011 piezometric survey was conducted on 21-sept-2011 and is detailed in Wilson et al. (2012).
-The survey provides a significant spatial distribution of targets across the model domain and are highly reliable.
+The 2011 piezometric survey was conducted on 21-sept-2011 and is detailed in Wilson et al., (2012).
+The survey provides a significant spatial distribution of targets across the model domain and is highly reliable.
 These targets make up much of the information used to constrain the model in the optimisation away from the high frequency targets.

 Single targets
 -----------------
 Often when drillers are installing wells, they will take a single, static water level measurement at the time of installation.
-This information is less reliable than a Piezometric survey, but it is still useful to constrain areas of the model where there is little other information.
-There is often missing information for these records, as such created 4 quality categories for these targets:
+This information is less reliable than a piezometric survey, but it is still useful to constrain areas of the model where there is little other information.
+There is often missing information for these records, as such we created four quality categories for these targets:

 - 0: no date data for the depth to water field -- Not included in the model